 Always use the sound a letter makes not its name when you are attempting to illustrate how sounding words out works.
 Letter names do not show children how to sound.

 For example C (See) A (Ay) T (Tee) phonetically makes Seeaytee when you use letter names to join together.

-You want your child to be exposed to the joy books bring and the rich vocabulary they provide.
+Expose your child to the joy books bring and the rich vocabulary they provide.

-You have years to expose your children to how text works so it doesn't all have to be done quickly.
+You have years to expose your children to how text works.

-Pay particular attention to the page below on The Importance of Proximal Development to guide you.
-It shows you the pitfalls of exposing children to information that's too hard for them to understand.
+Let The Importance of Proximal Development guide you and show you the pitfalls of exposing children to information that's too hard.